reubenmiller/tedge-mqtt-state-machine/README.md

 # tedge MQTT state machines

-Exploring the idea of providing MQTT hooks into the thin-edge operations workflow.
+Exploring the idea of providing MQTT hooks into the thin-edge operation workflows.

 ## Why?